iamWebLuk/Chat_App/README.md

 const hashedPassword = await bcrypt.hash(req.body.password, 10)
 ```

-All it takes is the module brcypt, which automatically hashes your password
+All it takes is the module brcypt, which automatically hashes your password.

 To logout and get to the login screen, simply put /logout in the url after ```localhost:3000```

 ### Database

-The database we choosed was MongoDB.
-It is a NoSQL database but a documentoriented, which means that you can manage JSON files in it.
+The database we chose was MongoDB.
+It is a NoSQL database and document oriented, which means that you can manage JSON files in it.

-To implement the node module in our project we had to implement it with
+To implement the node module in our project we used:

 ```
 const mongoose = require("mongoose");
 ```

-We used the database to store three type of data.
+We used the database to store three types of data.
 Old messages, the registrated users and all the swear words.
 Maybe you wonder why we store old messages.
-We store them so when a user comes later to the party, he will also gets the older messages and can read them
+We store them so when a user comes later to the room, the user will also gets the older messages and can read them.

 ## Chatrooms

-After the login you come to a new window, where you can set your own chatroom.
+After the login you come to a new window, where you can set your own chat room.

 ![chooseRoom.png](/media/chooseRoom.png)

-When you accidental choose the wrong room, you can easily change room via URL.
+When you accidentally choose the wrong room, you can easily change it via URL.
-To change the chatroom via URL, change ```.../room=X``` to ```.../room=Y``` The X and Y in this example is a number or a word e.g. You want to switch from room 5 to room panda change ```room=5``` to  ```room=panda``` \
+To change the chat room via URL, change ```.../room=X``` to ```.../room=Y``` The X and Y in this example is a number or a word e.g. You want to switch from room 5 to room panda change ```room=5``` to  ```room=panda``` \
-Like we said before, you can see all the older chat messages in a room, when other people already have written something in this chat. \
+Like we said before, you can see all the older chat messages other people have already written in this chat.
 When you want to disconnect from the server, simply put /logout behind localhost:3000 like ->```localhost:3000/logout```

 ## Swearfilter

 We implemented a filter for some adult words.
-Whenever you say one of this 9 bad words, it gets replaced by ****
+Whenever you say one of this 9 bad words, it gets replaced by a correct amount of * characters.
-The blueprint gets implemented in the ```swearword-model.js```, the list of bad words is in the ```initialize-filter.js``` and the function in the ```db-controller.js```
+The model is implemented in  ```swearword-model.js```, the list of bad words is in the ```initialize-filter.js``` and the function in the ```db-controller.js```

 ## Known Issues

-A too fast login after starting the program can cause an error.
-This can be eliminated by refresh the page.
+When the login happens briefly after the server starts, there seems to be a problem with the initialization of passport.
+After refreshing the application works normally.